How to Go Live on TikTok on PC

 All About TikTok and TikTok Live

-Tiktok is a social media platform that allows users to submit short-form (vertical video) content.
-Similar to platforms like Instagram and YouTube, TikTok uses a recommendation algorithm to present content to their users’ homepages, also known as a “For You Page.”
+TikTok is a social media platform that allows users to submit short-form (vertical video) content.
+Similar to platforms like Instagram and YouTube, TikTok uses a recommendation algorithm to present content to its users’ homepages, also known as a “For You Page.”
 Before it was TikTok, the app was known as “Musical.ly” and was operating as its own social media service.
-It was then acquired by ByteDance and changed its name to TikTok.
+It was then acquired by ByteDance and renamed TikTok.
 It has since grown to become one of the most popular platforms and apps in the world.

-Although TikTok is mostly known for its pre-recorded short-form video content, one of its features, TIkTok Love, adds an extra layer of interactivity and engagement to its users.
+Although TikTok is best known for its pre-recorded short-form video content, one of its features, TikTok Live, adds an extra layer of interactivity and engagement for users.
 With TikTok Live, users can interact directly with their audience, receive donations and gifts, and promote their own products and services.
 Users can access live streams in a separate feed on the app, so they can receive recommendations on what live streams they may like, similar to their For You page.

 Setting Up TikTok Live On Your PC

-If you’ve ever streamed from your PC before, you might be familiar with the streaming software and equipment necessary for regular, long-form streaming.
+If you’ve ever streamed from your PC, you might be familiar with the software and equipment required for regular, long-form streaming.
 In the case of TikTok, however, there are a few things specific to its application that you’ll need to be mindful of.
 We’ve covered the basic setup steps below.

 Download And Install TikTok On Your Mobile Device